Medical Marijuana Doctor Issuing Recommendations for Patients Near Tampa, St. Petersburg and All of Florida

 For people experiencing post-traumatic stress disorder, the symptoms can be impossible to live with.
 Tragically, it's not uncommon for people with PTSD to exhibit suicidal thoughts and behavior.
 Anxiety, depression and insomnia are all common as well.
-In Florida, medical marijuana provides a way to live with the symptoms and reduce the effect they have on your well-being.
+In Florida, medical marijuana for PTSD provides a way to live with the symptoms and reduce the effect they have on your well-being.
 To arrange an evaluation to find out if you are eligible for a medical cannabis card, please call Access Marijuana RX at 727-209-5470.
 We are located in St. Petersburg and our patients visit us from across the state, including Tampa and the surrounding areas.

-How Medical Marijuana can Help with PTSD Symptoms
+How Can Medical Marijuana Help with PTSD Symptoms?

 PTSD has debilitating symptoms.
 For certain candidates, medical marijuana provides relief from such symptoms, which often include: